mindphluxnet/GangsterCoinPusherPlugin/MOREBUGS.md

 # Won't fix

 - There are various steps in community tasks awarding obscene amounts of diamonds (60k and more!) while the other steps only award a paltry amount.
+While unlikely to be intended (~6.8k diamonds are like $80) it's not a bug I'm greatly worried about :)
 - The Steam achievement to reach 200 hood upgrade stars can't be reached as the maximum obtainable is 105.
 This also means the in-game achievement for 110 stars isn't reachable.
 As community fixes for unobtainable achievements are greatly frowned upon I'm not going to bother even though it would be easy to fix.

 # Known plugin bugs